jonshiach/graphics-labs/pages/03_textures.md

 ### Send the texture to OpenGL

 Now that we have loaded the texture and written our vertex and fragment shaders, the next and final step is to send the texture buffer to OpenGL.
 This is done in the same way as for the VBO (Vertex Buffer Object) but first we need to bind our texture to OpenGL.
-After we have instructed the application to use our shader program as the following code.
+After we have instructed the application to use our shader program add the following code.

 (texture-unit-code)=
 ```cpp